jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt4.md

 When I first looked at functional programming, I thought to myself, "Why the fuck would I spend so much extra time writing all these functions when I could just write one function to do everything?"

-It seemed like a lot of work to write code this way, and I wasn't sure I believed that the benefits outweighed the effort.
+**It seemed like a lot of work to write code this way, and I wasn't sure I believed that the benefits outweighed the effort.**

 For my workflow, I've found that using _only_ functional programming can be cumbersome.
 Some operations — especially when we're dealing with DOM manipulation and other common client-side tasks that are, by necessity, side-effects — get too confusing and awkward.

-_However_, there's no disputing that following a functional programming philosophy for most of my code has yielded a ton of benefits:
+_However_, there's no disputing that **applying functional programming principles in most of my code has yielded a ton of benefits:**

-1. Writing DRY code happens by default, because we don't have to untangle complex functions to reuse certain steps.
+1. **Writing DRY code happens by default.** We don't have to untangle complex functions to reuse certain steps, and building new functions often just means plugging together existing functions rather than writing new code.
-2. Writing tests is _easy_.
-I know that if I put the same arguments in, the same arguments should come out.
+2. **Writing tests is _easy_.** I know that if I put the same arguments in, the same arguments should come out.
 Every time.
 No matter what.
+No state management or mocking required.
-3. Maintenance is far less painful.
-Almost every step is encapsulated in a function that describes what it's doing — this means the code is self-documenting be design, and helps cut down on time spent writing comments to clarify intent (and the greater amount of time wasted when the comments _weren't_ written and you have no idea how or why something you wrote months ago works).
+3. **Maintenance is far less painful.** Almost every step is encapsulated in a function that describes what it's doing — this means the code is self-documenting be design, and helps cut down on time spent writing comments to clarify intent (and the greater amount of time wasted when the comments _weren't_ written and you have no idea how or why something you wrote months ago works).

 The big takeaway from learning to write code functionally is this: **functional programming, when applied as a sane default approach and not as dogma, proviced _enormous_ benefits to the reliability, clarity, and maintainability of your code.**

-Did I convince you?
+So what do you think?
+Did I convince you to use functional programming?
 Do you have questions?
 Want to argue about monads?
 [Tweet at me.](https://twitter.com/jlengstorf)

 ## Further Reading